 on Visual Light Communication (VLC) and uses LEDs to network a wireless system, offer unique opportunities for maritime communication.

+Metal Surface Wave communication (MS @ MS)-The MS @ MS wave is a kind of radio-free wireless communication, more efficient and capable of overcoming the limitation of metal surrounding structure for wireless network and for primarily applying to the wireless IoT network in maritime sector.

+Ships Air Draft Remote Measurement Technology (SADRMT)- The SADRMT is a typical technical concept of multiple sensing devices and data combination analysis.
+The system tracks ship targets and accurately measures the ship's air draft through image analysis.

 DIGITAL COMMUNICATIONS IN VTS

 The adoption of digital communications in Vessel Traffic Services (VTS) is on the rise as a means to improve communication quality and reduce misunderstandings caused by mishearing or language barriers between ship-to-shore and ship-to-ship communications.
+Digital communication can be used with human interference, but also can be used in automated processes without human interference.

 VTS have been implementing various digital communication systems, such as satellite, internet, and mobile phone networks, to communicate not only with vessels but also with other stakeholders.
 For instance, some VTSs use Integrated Maritime Services (IMS) to provide centralized communication services, including digital selective calling

 (DSC), satellite communications, and email.